 On February 1, 2017 I received my Ph.D. from the English department at the Graduate Center of the City University of New York.
 I also earned a Certificate in American Studies.
 Previously, I have received my M.A. and M.Phil. in English from the Graduate Center and a B.A. in English from Lafayette College.
 In the Fall of 2016, I was a Fellow-in-Residence at the Mellon Committee on Globalization and Social Change at the Graduate Center.
 Previously, I was a 2015-16 IRADAC (Institute for Research on the African Diaspora in the Americas and the Caribbean) Fellow at the Graduate Center and a Writing Across the Curriculum (WAC) Fellow at Hostos Community College, CUNY, a position held from 2014-2016.
 I have been a Graduate Teaching Fellow at the College of Staten Island, CUNY and an Adjunct Lecturer at LaGuardia Community College, CUNY, where I have taught courses in both composition and literature from the pre-1865 and post-1865 periods, both American and British.
 Broadly, my research and teaching interests are in US literatures of the long nineteenth century, with an emphasis on the pre-Civil War period.
 I study the intersections of race, slavery, resistance, freedom, and textuality in the United States and the Atlantic world with particular attention to literary representations of maroons and marronage.

-My dissertation research has been supported by grants and fellowships from the English Department at the Graduate Center (the Morton Cohen Dissertation Year Travel Award); the Advanced Research Collaborative; the Doctoral Students’ Research Grant Program; IRADAC (the Institute for Research on the African Diaspora in the Americas and the Caribbean); a highly competitive Graduate Center Dissertation Fellowship; travel grants from the Modern Language Association, Society for the Study of American Women Writers, Northeast MLA, South Central MLA, and the Presidential Research Fund at the Graduate Center; and a Lillian Gary Taylor Fellowship in American Literature at the University of Virginia.
+My research has been supported by grants and fellowships from the English Department at the Graduate Center (the Morton Cohen Dissertation Year Travel Award); the Advanced Research Collaborative; the Doctoral Students’ Research Grant Program; IRADAC (the Institute for Research on the African Diaspora in the Americas and the Caribbean); a highly competitive Graduate Center Dissertation Fellowship; travel grants from the Modern Language Association, Society for the Study of American Women Writers, Northeast MLA, South Central MLA, and the Presidential Research Fund at the Graduate Center; and a Lillian Gary Taylor Fellowship in American Literature at the University of Virginia.
 This past June, I spent a week at the Virginia Historical Society (VHS) on an Andrew W. Mellon Foundation Fellowship to perform research for my dissertation in their wonderful historical collections.